Lax Additivity: Chain complexes and chain maps

 \begin{proof} By \Cref{lem:more-zeros-are-redundant} (with \(r=1\)), we may restrict our sections to the strip \(U^{1}_\loffset\subset \Zgeq[\loffset]\), which, as a poset, is simply isomorphic to \(\ZZ\) via \((m,n)\mapsto m+n\).
 Therefore a diagram of shape \(U^{1}_\loffset\) just amounts to a sequence of objects and arrows.
 If such a diagram is zero on odd-indexed objects \(2n+1\triangleq(n+1,n)\), then all arrows are uniquely determined and the only relevant data are the values at the even-indexed objects \(2n\triangleq(n,n)\). \end{proof}

 \begin{lem} The restriction functor

-admits fully faithful adjoint on both sides, given by left / right \(q\)-Kan extension.
-A section \eqref{eq:section-in-Map-geq} lies in the essential image if and only each leftmost horizontal / bottommost vertical edge is coCartesian / Cartesian, i.e.\ induces an equivalence
+admits a left adjoint \(j\) and a right adjoint \(j'\), both fully faithful, given by left and right \(q\)-Kan extension, respectively.
+A section \eqref{eq:section-in-Map-geq} lies in the essential image of \(j\) / \(j'\) if and only each leftmost horizontal / bottommost vertical edge is coCartesian / Cartesian, i.e.\ induces an equivalence

 \end{lem}

 \begin{proof} The pointwise left \(q\)-Kan extension formula at \((n+\loffset,n)\) along the inclusion \(\Zgeq[\loffset{+}1]\hookrightarrow\Zgeq[\loffset]\) trivializes, since the overcategory \(\Zgeq[n{+}\loffset{+}1]/(n+\loffset,n)\) has a terminal object \((n+\loffset,n-1)\).
 Therefore the desired left \(q\)-Kan extension exists if and only if each horizontal edge \((n+\loffset,n)\leftarrow(n+\loffset,n-1)\) admits a coCartesian lift.
 Since the fibration